 The supported heat network projects provide heat to approximately 5,000 domestic customers and 50 non-domestic buildings.
 Of the domestic customers on the supported networks, approximately 2,500 will see bill savings against the counterfactual heat source and, of the non-domestic customers, 19 will see savings.
 A total of 216,324t CO2 will be saved over the next 15 years, across all 9 heat networks.
 Total heat supplied annually by these networks will be around 85,000 MWh/year.

-The £320m Heat Networks Investment Project (HNIP) capital investment programme is expected to support up to 200 projects by 2021 through grants and loans and other mechanisms and to lever in up to £2bn of wider investment, reducing bills, cutting carbon and forming a key part of wider urban regeneration in many locations.
-A consultation was carried out on this funding in 2016:
+The £320 million HNIP capital investment programme is expected to support up to 200 projects by 2021 through grants and loans and other mechanisms and to lever in up to £2 billion of wider investment, reducing bills, cutting carbon and forming a key part of wider urban regeneration in many locations.

-The HNIP pilot ran from October 2016 to March 2017.
-Learning from the pilot is shaping the design and delivery of the main HNIP funding scheme which BEIS aims to launch by the end of 2017.
-For the pilot phase, applications were limited to local authorities (and other public sector bodies).
-We expect that the main scheme will have a wider scope.
-Eligible sponsors could include the private sector, community groups and not-for-profit groups (see consultation for more options).
+Applications were limited to local authorities and other public sector bodies during the pilot phase.
+We expect the main scheme will have a wider scope.
+Eligible sponsors could include the private sector, community groups and not-for-profit groups.